IDMNYU/audiolab/docs/synths.md

 23. Capacitive touch pads (the "keys") for the TKB

 *Notes:*
-- the TKB allows you to program 4 sequences of preset knobs to control any CV input on the Serge system - scales and melodies for oscillators, but also filter cutoff frequencies, envelope durations, and anything else that you may want to automate.
+- The TKB allows you to program 4 sequences of preset knobs to control any CV input on the Serge system - scales and melodies for oscillators, but also filter cutoff frequencies, envelope durations, and anything else that you may want to automate.
 The TKB's clock is typically driven by a pulse generator (such as a Dual Slopes), but clock pulses can come from anywhere, such as the Pulse output of the Random Source module.
-- by using the pulse outputs for the individual sequence stages (*18*), you can trigger external events on other modules.
+- By using the pulse outputs for the individual sequence stages (*18*), you can trigger external events on other modules.
 You can also use these outputs, in combination with the Up/Down gate *13* and the "Flip/Flop" on the Active Processor to create smaller loops of sequences within the TKB.
-- the keyboard pressure output *8* puts out a fairly noisy voltage based on capacitance.
+- The keyboard pressure output *8* puts out a fairly noisy voltage based on capacitance.
 Patching it into a DUSG or SSG will allow you to smooth this out as well as add lag to the key (e.g. for keyboard-driven slow fades or filter sweeps).
+- The TKB can be sequenced at audio rate, and the preset rows can be used as an arbitrary 16-stage waveform for an oscillator.

 ## 73-75 Serge